Chapter 8:

 “Here’s number sixty.
 You may pass.”

-Rei pinned it neatly on the left side of his jacket.
+Rei pinned it neatly to the left side of his jacket.
+The guard lingered a moment, curiosity and caution flickering across his face.

 Who is this boy?

-The young magician slipped past the gate as it closed behind him, stepping into the bustling waiting room.
+The young magician slipped past the gate as it closed behind him, stepping into the waiting room alive with movement.

+Young exorcists of every shape and style filled the space.
 Ninjas.
 Samurai.
 Traditional kimonos.
 Fantasy outfits.
-Some looked straight out of Tokyo street fashion.
+Some even looked like they had walked straight out of Tokyo street fashion.

 It felt like a carnival.

-Rei’s eyes widened.
-A small laugh escaped him.
+Rei’s eyes widened, and a small laugh escaped him.

-Messy orange hair, sharp green eyes and dressed in a crisp white “prince-like” uniform.
+Messy orange hair, sharp green eyes, and a crisp white, prince-like uniform.
+He carried himself like he owned the room.

 “Well rested?”
 Itsuki whispered.